-Indians keep sights on engineering despite threat to H1B visa
+Indians keep sights on engineering despite threat to H-1B visa

 The mad rush to get engineering degrees is driven by the relatively high salaries graduates can expect to earn, as well as the potential to work overseas.

-India produces nearly 1.6 million engineers from its more than 2,900 colleges every year, and the number of Indians issued H1-B visas, the entry ticket for many foreign workers into the US, went up from around 108,000 in 2014, to more than 126,000 in 2016, according to government data.
+India produces nearly 1.6 million engineers from its more than 2,900 colleges every year, and the number of Indians issued H-1B visas, the entry ticket for many foreign workers into the US, went up from around 108,000 in 2014, to more than 126,000 in 2016, according to government data.

 But Trump's immigration crackdown has left many worrying that growth could be reversed, making the competition for the coveted visas even tighter.